feanor21/docker-borgbackup-production-ready/README.md

 ```

 ### Restore backup ###
-The following command will restore a backup in the current directory :
+The following command will restore a backup in the '/root/restore' directory :

 ```
 borg mount /root/destination /root/restore
 borg umount /root/restore
 ```